Kasp100/NeonCompiler/README.md

 #### Private Fields
 Fields in non-serialisable types are **inaccessible from outside code** (i.e., private).
-Auto-generated getters and setters make data access safe and explicit.
+Manual or auto-generated getters and setters make data access safe and explicit.

 ### Strictly Pure Functions
 The compiler enforces purity for functions marked `pure`.